CXP-2024/CV-hw/CV-hw4/evaluation.md

 This uniform scaling (2:1 in both dimensions) preserves the aspect ratio of the images, avoiding distortion while reducing resolution by a factor of 4 overall (2× in each dimension).

-## Visual Comparison: Low Resolution vs. Upsampled Results

-Our evaluation approach uses a fixed input resolution of 512×1024 (height×width) for model prediction, then upsamples these predictions to the original resolution of 1024×2048 (height×width) for evaluation.
-This workflow simulates real-world deployment conditions where prediction happens at a fixed resolution but must be applied to images of various sizes.

-By visually comparing low-resolution predictions and upsampled predictions, we observe:

-1. **Edge precision**: Upsampled results typically show jagged or blurred effects at object boundaries, especially when using nearest neighbor interpolation
-2. **Small object detection**: Small objects may disappear or become distorted in low-resolution predictions, as their features might occupy only a few pixels
-3. **Segmentation consistency**: Upsampling may lead to inconsistent segmentation within large objects, particularly at boundary regions

-This comparison helps us understand the practical impacts of the resolution reduction strategy used in our model pipeline.

 ## Resolution Management in Semantic Segmentation Systems